 B&W printing on Color Laser Printers

-If the area you are working in has a Xerox printer, it is black-and-white (B&W) laser printer.
-In areas without the Xerox printer we have HP B&W printers.
-If you print B&W on a color laser printer it will charge color costs.
+If the area you are working in has a B&W printer it will be either Xerox (letter sized) or HP (usually able to print tabloid).
+If you print B&W on thes printers it will charge the least expensive printing costs, but if you bring B&W on a color laser printer it will charge color costs.
 (Some say the B&W printing on color lasers produces a sharper image, but that is your call.)

 Want to print B&W tabloid?